 General Data Protection Regulations

-As of 25th May 2018, the GDPR replaced the Data Protection Act 1998 – this means the way in which schools manage data and information has slightly changed.
-At Kingsmead, the school governing body alongside Ms Stewart, ensures that our school is compliant and handles data in accordance with the new guidance including appointing a Data Officer, Mrs Lesley Cocker our School Business Manager.
-This is achieved through: a full data audit; the generation of new policies (our Data Protection and Freedom of Information policy was updated in Summer 2018) (including child friendly policies) and ammendments to existing policies; staff training, and challenge and support from governors.
+The Kingsmead school governing body which includes Mrs Rutter-Brown, take your data seriously and ensure that our school is compliant and handles data in accordance with GDPR guidance.
+We have appointed a Data Protection Officer, Martin Waters who undertakes the role for many schools in Cheshire West and Chester.
+Mrs Sam Taylor, our School Business Manager, is the Data Protection Lead here in school.
+Compliance has been and is achieved through: a full data audit; the generation of new policies (our Data Protection and Freedom of Information Policy was updated in Summer 2018) including child friendly policies and amendments to existing policies; staff training, and challenge and support from governors.

 Why is it important?
-Well, the GDPR makes many changes to existing data protection rules and regulations that schools adhere to – including policies.
+GDPR has required many changes to existing data protection rules and regulations that schools adhere to – including policies.

 Accountability – schools must prove their compliance with data protection principles by having effective policies and procedures in place.

 Privacy – new information must be included in privacy notices, e.g. legal basis for processing data, retention periods, rights to complain to the Information Commissioner's Office (ICO).
 This information must be in a concise, clear and easy-to-understand language.

 Individuals' rights – a new right to 'data portability' means data must be provided in a commonly used, electronic format.
 Other rights under the GDPR include: subject access requests; to have inaccuracies corrected; to have information erased; to prevent direct marketing; and data portability.